httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 --- abstract

 This document describes Structured Headers, a way of simplifying HTTP header field definition and parsing.
-It is intended for use by new HTTP header fields.
+It is intended for use by new specifications of HTTP header fields.
+This includes revisions of existing specifications when doing so does not cause interoperability issues.

 --- note_Note_to_Readers